Porter-Carl-IV/DatabaseClean/README.md

 Assumptions:
 -Because this is a progam that is only run a couple times to find problems, efficiency is less important than clarity of execution.
-Therefore I've focused writing the code in a way that is readable and modular so individual pieces can be readily understood and tested.
+Therefore I've focused on writing the code in a way that is readable and modular so that individual pieces can be readily understood and tested.

 -The person running this code has access to the databases in question, and therefore knows the number of records in each.
 Therefore instead of writing a unit test to make sure that every record on the database is tested, I printed out the number of records tested